Steve Albini: Early life

-Steven Frank Albini (Note: His full name is typically given as Steven Frank Albini, though he once claimed his birth certificate lists his middle name as "(None)" because his father refused to leave the field blank.) was born in Pasadena, California, to Gina (née Martinelli) and Frank Addison Albini.
+Steven Albini (Note: Albini's parents did not give him a middle name at birth.
+He legally adopted his father's name, Frank, as a middle name around the year 2000.) was born in Pasadena, California, to Gina (née Martinelli) and Frank Addison Albini.
 His father was a wildfire researcher.
 He had two siblings.
 In his youth, Albini's family moved often as a result of their father's profession, before settling in the college town of Missoula, Montana, in 1974.
 Albini was Italian American, and some of his family are from the Piedmont region of Northern Italy.

 Albini was introduced to the Ramones by a schoolmate when he was 14 or 15.
 He bought every Ramones recording available to him and credits his career to their first album.
 He said, "I was baffled and thrilled by music like the Ramones, the Sex Pistols, Pere Ubu, Devo, and all those contemporaneous, inspirational punk bands without wanting to try to mimic them."

-At 17, Albini was involved in a severe road accident, being struck by a car while riding his motorcycle, which resulted in a serious leg injury.
+At 17, Albini was struck by a car while riding his motorcycle, which resulted in a serious leg injury.
 During his recovery, he taught himself to play his first instrument, the bass guitar.

-During his teenage years, Albini played in bands including the Montana punk band Just Ducky, the Chicago band Small Irregular Pieces of Aluminum, and another band that record label Touch and Go Records explained "he is paying us not to mention".
+As a teenager, Albini played in bands including the Montana punk band Just Ducky, the Chicago band Small Irregular Pieces of Aluminum, and another band that the record label Touch and Go Records said Albini was "paying us not to mention".

-After graduating from Hellgate High School, Albini moved to Evanston, Illinois, to attend college at the Medill School of Journalism at Northwestern University where he earned a degree in journalism.
-He said that he studied painting in college with Ed Paschke, someone he calls a brilliant educator and "one of the only people in college who actually taught me anything".
+After graduating from Hellgate High School, Albini moved to Evanston, Illinois, to attend college at the Medill School of Journalism at Northwestern University, where he earned a degree in journalism.
+He said that he studied painting in college with Ed Paschke, who he called a brilliant educator and "one of the only people in college who actually taught me anything".

-In the Chicago area, Albini was active as a writer in local zines including Matter, and later Boston's Forced Exposure, covering the then-nascent punk rock scene, and gained a reputation for the iconoclastic nature of his articles.
+In the Chicago area, Albini covered the nascent punk rock scene in zines including Matter and later Boston's Forced Exposure, and gained a reputation for the iconoclastic nature of his articles.
 About the same time, he began recording musicians and engineered his first album in 1981.
-He co-managed Ruthless Records (Chicago) with John Kezdy of the Effigies and Jon Babbin (Criminal IQ Records).
+He co-managed Ruthless Records with John Kezdy of the Effigies and Jon Babbin of Criminal IQ Records.
 According to Albini, he maintained a "straight job" for five years until 1987, working in a photography studio as a photograph retouch artist.